ga-dc/wdi14/asking-for-help.md

 Please make sure to read the [One on Ones guidelines](one-on-ones.md)!

-Outside of One-on-Ones, you can always ask any instructor any question over the course of the day.
-Slack is the most effective way to communicate with instructors.

 We ask that you take the following steps when dealing with technical questions...

 1. Try something else